deggerfire/CS-4173/README.md

 ## Start a room

 Have the computer which will be the host start the program and select the host room option and enter a username and password.
-Safely have the password handed out to all users that will join the room.
-On the top of the host screen there is a room url, this needs to be sent to all users that are to be in the room, this can be done insecurely.
+Safely have the password handed out to all users that will join the room **(!Room security is depended on this password remaining secure!)**.
+After the room is open on the top of the host screen there is a room url, this needs to be sent to all users that are to be in the room, this can be done insecurely.

 ## Join a room